sageserpent-open/SemanticMergeScalaPlugin/README.md

 ### Plugin Architecture ####

-OK, that's slightly high-faluting for a project with two source files in it, but let's talk about what is expected of the plugin by Plastic SCM and Semantic Merge, and what provides it.
+OK, that's slightly high-faluting for a project with two source files in it, but let's talk about what is expected of the plugin by Plastic SCM / Semantic Merge / GMaster, and what provides it.

 First off, see here: https://users.semanticmerge.com/documentation/external-parsers/external-parsers-guide.shtml.